Mormonism and women: Working and responsibility to children

-The messages of Church leaders regarding working women were reflected in the Relief Society's housework curriculum.
+The messages of church leaders regarding working women were reflected in the Relief Society's housework curriculum.
 Throughout the 1950s, Relief Society lessons were written by career women who balanced home and work life.
 Each lesson was listed with the author's name, allowing readers to match a name to the curriculum.
-However, by the 1970s, the Church discontinued the lessons written by specific individuals and the use of an author's byline.
-Relief Society lessons were then created to be messages from the Church as a whole, "providing no individual model of a professional woman for others to know and follow".
+However, by the 1970s, the church discontinued the lessons written by specific individuals and the use of an author's byline.
+Relief Society lessons were then created to be messages from the church as a whole, "providing no individual model of a professional woman for others to know and follow".

 One 1990 study by Laurence Iannaccone found that starting in 1963, statements from church leaders were highly variable on women's topics.
-After Ezra Taft Benson's 1987 talk "To The Mothers in Zion" exhorting women to not work outside the home, many women quit their jobs and some women attending BYU wondered if they should continue their studies.
+After Ezra Taft Benson's 1987 talk "To the Mothers in Zion" exhorting women to not work outside the home, many women quit their jobs and some women attending Brigham Young University (BYU) wondered if they should continue their studies.
 Then-BYU-president Jeffrey R. Holland stated that BYU especially welcomed women, and encouraged personal study and revelation about how to follow church guidelines.
-The same study found that as the Church affirmed new sex roles, the number of living endowments increased (a sign of committed new membership) but the number of endowments for the dead decreased (a sign of committed, experienced member activity).
-It also found the opposite was true; as the Church affirms traditional roles, the number of living endowments increased and the number of endowments for the dead increased.
+The same study found that as the church affirmed new sex roles, the number of living endowments increased (a sign of committed new membership) but the number of endowments for the dead decreased (a sign of committed, experienced member activity).
+It also found the opposite was true; as the church affirms traditional roles, the number of living endowments increased and the number of endowments for the dead increased.

-Clothes
+Some scholars have found that multi-level marketing firms are more prevalent in Mormon communities due to these conflicting responsibilities.
+Operating a home-based business is seen as increasing the ability to provide for the family, while still physically being present in the home.
+LuLaRich is a documentary about LuLaRoe, a clothing company started by a Mormon couple, which explores these beliefs and how they translated into recruiting distributors for the product.